FyraLabs/chisel-operator/README.md

 You can also manually allocate exit nodes, but still let the operator manage the Chisel client deployment.
 This is useful if you want to allocate a single exit node for multiple services, in case you're on a budget and don't want to pay for multiple exit nodes for each service.

-To do this, create an `ExitNode` resource with the annotation `chisel-operator.io/exit-node-provisioner` set to the name of the `ExitNodeProvisioner` resource.
+To do this, create an `ExitNode` resource with the annotation `chisel-operator.io/exit-node-provisioner` set to the name (and namespace if the provisioner is in a different namespace) of the `ExitNodeProvisioner` resource.

 ```yaml
 apiVersion: chisel-operator.io/v1